Search the Health Library

 The overall cure rate for childhood cancer has risen to nearly 80% and there are over 270,000 survivors nationwide.
-Promoting and maintaining the health of childhood cancer survivors is the goal of the Survivorship Program at Johns Hopkins.
-Most survivors are healthy, but as many as two thirds will have at least one long-term complication from treatment.
-The faculty and staff of the Survivorship Program at Johns Hopkins have over a decade of experience in monitoring and treating long-term complications associated with the chemotherapy, radiation, surgery and other treatments used for childhood cancer and non-malignant diseases.
-Early diagnosis and treatment of long-term complications ensures optimal health outcomes for survivors.
-National recommendations suggest all childhood cancer survivors receive oncology specific follow-up care.
+While most survivors are healthy, as many as two-thirds will have at least one long-term complication from treatment, and one quarter will have a severe, life-threatening complication.
+National recommendations suggest all childhood cancer survivors receive oncology-specific follow-up care.

 Using information from the treatment history, survivorship guidelines and expert clinical experience are used to develop individual plans of care for each survivor.
 These individualized plans of care outline the tests and exams necessary to monitor for long-term complications.

-2. Laboratory measures of hormones, physical exams and bone age x-rays are important to evaluate growth and development after treatment for childhood cancer.
+2. Laboratory measures of hormones, physical exams and bone age X-rays are important to evaluate growth and development after treatment for childhood cancer.